ToolJet/ToolJet/docs/docs/deployment/google-cloud-run.md

 # Deploying ToolJet on Google Cloud Run

 :::info
 You should setup a PostgreSQL database manually to be used by ToolJet.
-We recommend using Cloud SQL since this guide is for deploying using GKE.
 :::

 Follow the steps below to deploy ToolJet on Cloud run with `gcloud` CLI.

 ## Deploying ToolJet application

 1. Cloud Run requires prebuilt image to be present within cloud registry.
-You can pull specific tooljet image from docker hub and then tag with you project to push it to cloud registry.
+You can pull specific tooljet image from docker hub and then tag with your project to push it to cloud registry.

    ```bash
    gcloud auth configure-docker